-This annual report is designed to provide you with University of Utah crime statistics, as well as other safety-related information and resources.
+As you read through our annual report, we hope you gather information about the University of Utah crime statistics, as well as other safety-related information and resources.
 This can be a helpful tool in connecting you with programs offered by the university and in identifying tips for keeping yourself and others safe.